8-9 a.m. Registration and Continental Breakfast

 Is your organization’s strategic planning an exercise in creating a dust catcher on a bookcase?
 In 2015, the Duke University School of Nursing (DUSON) underwent a year-long strategic planning process that engaged more than 6,000 stakeholders that resulted in a four-year vision for the School built on six focus areas, 23 specific goals and 58 strategies.
 Learn what worked and what didn’t as one of the nation’s leading academic institutions wrestled with the common problem of how to use existing resources to not only generate awareness and participation in the planning process, but also ensure on-going support from key constituencies.

 Michael Evans, MEd, APR, is assistant dean of communications, marketing and business development at Duke University School of Nursing, where he leads the School’s internal and external communications channels, national brand development, marketing and student recruitment-advertising programs.
 His 30-year career includes multinational corporations, PR and advertising agencies, associations and educational systems.
-He holds an MEd from North Carolina State University, a BA from The Ohio State University and received his APR in 1994.
+He holds an MEd from North Carolina State University and a BA from The Ohio State University.

 Brand Stories Beyond the Press Release: Building an Impactful Global Newsroom